bobbylcraig/bobbylcraig.github.io/_posts/2026-05-31-the-fault-in-our-star-clustering.md

 ari = adjusted_rand_score(true_constellations, linkage)
 ```

-You can *see* the difference in temperament.
-Where naive k-means draws round territories, linkage threads the bright stars together like beads.
+You can *see* the difference. k-means draws round blobs... linkage weaves paths.
 Much closer to how a person traces a figure.

 This is the figure to actually play with: drag the slider toward the bright end and watch the reproducibility score climb as the faint noise falls away, or search for a constellation you know to see how intact it came back.

 <div class="cx cx-fig" data-fig="chain" data-src="/assets/data/2026-05-31-on-whether-the-stars-cluster/stars.json"></div>